Upgrading Your Fantasy Baseball Roster in Midseason

 - They don't consistently amass a lot of strikeouts.

-- They tend to give up runs, or have many horrible outings.
+- They tend to give up runs or have many horrible outings.

 - Their ERA/WHIP isn't so great.

-Sure, going back to what I said about hot hitters, perhaps there's some sleepers in the pitching bunch, with the potential to have breakout seasons.
+Sure, going back to what I said about hot hitters, perhaps there are some sleepers in the pitching bunch, with the potential to have breakout seasons.
 But what usually happens is some pitch reasonably well, and some don't do that well or lose their rotation slot, requiring that I drop and replace them.

-That's often by design, because I resort to (and recommend) the dreaded practice of streaming:
+That's often by design because I resort to (and recommend) the dreaded practice of streaming: